Piour/cozy-feeds/README.md

 * bug : needs to load feed 2 times before to get updated title
 * show feed description on mouseover
 * manage atom feeds
-* bug : classes of feeds with bad characters cant be deleted
 * bug : first display of a feed cant be deleted
 * add filter for links
 * allow to refresh all feeds at once (or by tag)